Shipbuilding contract: Builder's remedies

 The buyer may want to exit from the contract due to change in market situation or financial situation.
 When the builder had made use of his contractual remedy to cancel the contract for the future, the buyer’s default indeed will trigger the guarantor’s liability and make the letter of guarantee operative.
 Moreover, if the buyer fails to take delivery, the builder may sue him for failure to accept.
 The builder has remedies available when the buyer breaches the contract.

-What are the buyer’s remedies?
+Buyer's remedies

 If the builder fail to deliver the ship, the buyer may: